bitdancer/dinsd/doc/relational_python.rst

 as the preceding, or to import the names that it wants to use directly into its own namespace.

-On the other hand, if you are experimenting with dinsd and relation algebra in the Python shell, it can be very useful to do ``from dinsd import *``.
+On the other hand, if you are experimenting with dinsd and relational algebra in the Python shell, it can be very useful to do ``from dinsd import *``.
 Per best practices for Python programming this is the *only* time you should use that form.

 dinsd also defines a separate namespace that is used during expression evaluation (much more on that below).
-It is named ``expression_namespace``, and starts out containing almost the same names and values as that imported by ``from dinsd import *``.
+It is named ``expression_namespace``, and starts out containing almost the same names and values as those imported by ``from dinsd import *``.
 The exceptions are ``expression_namespace`` itself, and ``ns``, which we'll learn more about later.